mikepartelow/get-baked/pizza/doughs/newyork.md

 4. After flour has been totally incorporated, add oil and knead for about 8 to 10 minutes, until it aces windowpane test.
 5. Record final dough mass and temperature.
 Desired dough temperature: high 70s to low 80s F
 6. Divide dough into 4 equal pieces, each should mass ~326 grams.
-7. Shape into a ball, and place in greased, sealed quart-sized container or oiled/greased freezer bag.
+7. Shape into a ball, and place in greased, sealed quart-sized container or oiled/greased freezer bag. 🚨 Really grease up the container.
+No sticking! 🚨
 8. Refrigerate overnight or up to 72 hours
     1. [Recipe author](https://feelingfoodish.com/the-best-new-york-style-pizza-dough/) prefers 3 days